 The version of Prolog that is available at UMN is called SWI-Prolog.
-I have never used this version of Prolog before so I will be learning about it together with you.
 The nice thing about this Prolog, in contrast to the better known SICStus Prolog, is that it is available in the public domain.
 It seems to be available for the Windows and Linux environments in addition to the SunOS/Solaris version; look up the SWI-Prolog project web page for details.
 To use the system on our local cluster, you have to load the module prolog.
 If you are new to the UMN setup and don't know about modules and how to load them, you can find some information about this in the system help pages; with specific regard to modules, you may look here.

 The rest of this document relates to using SWI-Prolog that I will henceforth refer to simply as Prolog.
 I will assume that by this stage you already know how to create and store files in whatever environment you are using.
 You would have to do this using an editor such a emacs or vi.
 If you are not familiar with either of these, you are probably not sufficiently prepared to take this course and should seriously reconsider taking it.
 Come and talk to me if you need help in deciding.